jaebradley/github-languages-client/README.md

 ### `getAllLanguages`

 This `static` method returns the complete array of all languages available, and the metadata associated with each language.
+It essentially returns [the `src/languages.json`](src/languages.json) file as a `JavaScript` object.

 ```javascript
 import GitHubLanguagesClient from 'github-languages-client';